muyjohno/HollowKnight.RandomizerMod/README.md

 The "cursed" option is a special hard mode for randomizer veterans.
 Features include:
 - Masks, Vessels, Ore, Notches, Geo Chests, Eggs, and Relics are replaced by 1 geo pickups, if randomized.
 - Shade Soul, Descending Dark, and Abyss Shriek are removed.
-- Dreamers, Charms, Monarch Wings, and Mantis Claw are less likely to be placed as early progression items.
+- Major items are less likely to be placed as early progression items.

 ## Area/Room randomizer